HL7NZ/nhi/input/pagecontent/OnboardingAndComplianceTesting.md

 <td>mandatory</td></tr>

 <tr><td>NHI-update-core-7 <br /> $update-identity-error <br /> Ethnicity</td>
-<td>application can display an error when ethnicity information invalid</td>
+<td>application can display an error when ethnicity information invalid <br /> set of supplied ethnicities that includes a duplicate ethnicity</td>
 <td>Update the ethnicity information for Patient: ZAA1063 <br />
 Ethnicities to use:<br />
 <li>32100 (Cook Islands Maori) and,</li>